 Student Services & Resources

-The College of Communication Career Services office provides a multitude of services and resources to COM students and alumni.
+The College of Communication Career Development office provides a multitude of services and resources to COM students and alumni.
 Career counseling is available to assist students and alumni in exploring and researching communication careers, discussing their findings and proposed career goals, and receiving professional input on the appropriate steps toward those goals.

 A variety of workshops and seminars are offered throughout the school year to enhance students’ upcoming internship and job searches.
 Workshops include information on resume and cover letter writing, job search strategies, networking using LinkedIn, job interviewing skills, portfolio presentation, negotiating salaries, and understanding benefits.